 |Profit brought forward from previous year ||971.77 ||1,019.22 |

 |Appropriation: || || |

-The total cash outflow on account of dividend payment including dividend distributiontax thereon will be RS 329.15 Million (Previous Year RS 327.18 Million).
+The total cash outflow on account of dividend payment including dividend distributiontax thereon will be Rs.
+94.67 Million (same as previous year).

 The Board recommends the above dividend for declaration by the members.

 As part of the long term strategy of the Company, we continue to focus on Cosmetics& Perfumery (C&P) segment.
-During the year, this segment grew by 17% from RS 6,026Million to RS 7,052 Million.
-The growth is being driven by new customers, new productsdeveloped and sold globally.
+During the year this segment grew by 10% from Rs.
+8,232Million to Rs.
+9,093 Million.
+We have executed multiple projects for marquee global brandsfrom India this year.

 Piramal Glass Ceylon PLC

 During the year, operation of Piramal Glass Ceylon was impacted due to sluggish localdemand and escalating costs.
 The Company has made inroads in and began supplies to theAustralian premium market and will build this business over the years.
 The turnover ofPiramal Glass Ceylon PLC has de-grown by 5.0% from SLR 5,420 million to SLR 5,147 million.The export turnover has increased by 6.0%

 This is a wholly owned subsidiary of the Company.
 The turnover of this subsidiary wasUSD 6.26 million (Previous year USD 7.60 million).

 Piramal Glass - USA Inc. is the Companys wholly owned subsidiary.
 The sales ofthe company marginally de-grew from USD 85.72 million in the previous year to USD 85.03million in FY2014.